Collection Development Policy

 - Whenever possible, licensed resources should permit sharing within the guidelines described commonly as “fair use.”

 - The cost of the resource must be sustainable by the budget for the foreseeable future.
-Resources with high inflation rates, especially those above 5%, should be carefully evaluated to determine their overall centrality to our mission.
-Procedures should be put in place to explore alternatives.
+Resources with exponential inflation rates, especially those above 4%, should be carefully evaluated to determine their overall centrality to our mission.
+Alternatives should be explored in such cases.

 - The mode of sale for journals known commonly as the “Big Deal” whereby packages are created inclusive of all or most content provided by the publisher should generally be avoided in preference to a selective and targeted purchase of individual journals, except in cases where it is not financially feasible based upon our usage of the package.

 - The Library will participate in a consortia license of a resource when the agreement provides an advantage over an individual subscription.
-Specific consortia include, but are not limited to: Minitex, Oberlin Group, MTLA.
+Specific consortia include, but are not limited to: Minitex, Oberlin Group, MTLA, and SCELC.

 - For cumulative content such as journals the vendor should provide for archival access to the content through Portico or a similar service.